-where $\times_k$ is the tensor-matrix product at mode $k$~\citep{kolda2006multilinear}.
-Hence, we only need to compute the inverse of each $\K_j$ ($1 \le j \le 3$), which takes time complexity $O(d_1^3 + d_2^3 + d_3^3)$, and the tensor-matrix product at the last line of \eqref{eq:kint-kron}, which takes $O(d)$ time complexity ($d=d_1d_2d_3$) --- linear in the size of $\Ucal$.
+} where $\times_k$ is the tensor-matrix product at mode $k$~\citep{kolda2006multilinear}.
+Hence, we only need to compute the inverse of each $\K_j$ ($1 \le j \le 3$), which takes time complexity $O(d_1^3 + d_2^3 + d_3^3)$, and the tensor-matrix product takes $O(d)$ time complexity ($d=d_1d_2d_3$) --- linear in the size of $\Ucal$.
 Hence, it is much more efficient than the naive computation --- $O(d^3)$ time complexity.

-Next, to compute a derivative at $\Mcal$, we find that, because the product kernel is decomposed over individual input variables, the corresponding kernel differentiation still maintains the product structure.
-For example, to obtain $\pa{x_1x_2} u$, we have the corresponding kernel derivative (see \eqref{eq:ker-int-der}) as
+Next, to compute a derivative of $u$ at $\Mcal$, we find that, because \textit{the product kernel is decomposed over individual input variables, the corresponding kernel differentiation still maintains the product structure.} For example, to obtain $\pa{x_1x_2} u$, we have the corresponding kernel derivative (see \eqref{eq:ker-int-der}) as